CharityLogic Software Service Agreement

 (iv) Customer will not provide CharityLogic with Content, Support Data or Personal Information, of any kind for which CharityLogic either has no need or does not (or its service providers do not) have the right to collect, use and store under the terms of this Agreement;

-(v) Customer will take steps to protect Intellectual Property Rights of CharityLogic where Customer grants Authorized Third Parties access to any aspect of the Service or to the Content; and
+(v) Customer will take steps to protect Intellectual Property Rights of CharityLogic where Customer grants Users or enables any other third party access to any aspect of the Service or to the Content; and

 (vi) Customer is responsible in all respects for the Content, the Personal Information and the Support Data, whether located on Customer’s systems or otherwise.